mohammed-Khairy/iVolve-Tasks/Containerization with Docker/Lab9/README.md

 <img src="Screenshots/1.png" alt="1" width="500">

 ## step 2: Configure Environment Variables (.env)
-To ensure sensitive data (like database credentials) are kept secure and decoupled from the infrastructure setup,
+To ensure sensitive data (like database credentials) are kept secure and decoupled from the infrastructure setup:
 - create a `.env` file in the project's root directory
-- Add the environment variables inside the .env file:
+- Add the environment variables inside the .env file

 <img src="Screenshots/2.png" alt="1" width="500">